xiaodown/karmabot/README.md

     - Under the "Bot" settings, enable the following intents:
         - **SERVER MEMBERS INTENT**
         - **MESSAGE CONTENT INTENT**
-    - Copy your bot's token and save it in a file named `discordapikey.txt` in the project root (the file should contain only the token).
+    - Copy your bot's API token and save it in a file named `discordapikey.txt` in the project root (the file should contain only the token).

 5. **Invite the bot to your server:**
     - In the Developer Portal, go to the "OAuth2" > "URL Generator".